Mohammad-Javad Larijani: Human Rights Council (2004-2019)

-Larijani is one of the top advisors to the supreme leader and the head of the human rights council in the judiciary.
-The council rejects and condemns appointment of Special Rapporteur on Human Rights in Iran by United Nations and strongly opposes the western countries' positions about current human rights situation in Iran.
-Iran has repeatedly been accused of human rights violations, most recently after the November 2019 protests.
-The UN Report of the Special Rapporteur on the situation of human rights in the Islamic Republic of Iran has expressed "The Special Rapporteur is shocked at the number of deaths, serious injuries and reports of ill-treatment of persons detained during the November 2019 protests.
+Beginning in 2011, the council rejected and condemned the appointment of the United Nations Special Rapporteur on Human Rights in Iran by the United Nations and strongly opposed the western countries' positions about the human rights situation in Iran.

+Iran has repeatedly been accused of human rights violations, including after the 2019–2020 Iranian protests.
+The UN Report of the Special Rapporteur on the situation of human rights in the Islamic Republic of Iran reported in February 2020:

+The Special Rapporteur is shocked at the number of deaths, serious injuries and reports of ill-treatment of persons detained during the November 2019 protests.
 According to reports, detainees are being tortured or are suffering other forms of ill-treatment, sometimes to extract forced confessions.
 There are also reports of denials of medical treatment, including for injuries caused by the excessive use of force by the security forces, with some other detainees being held incommunicado or being subjected to enforced disappearance.
 He is concerned about reports that families of individuals killed by the security forces have been threatened not to speak out.
-He remains highly concerned about the continuing restrictions on freedom of expression."
+He remains highly concerned about the continuing restrictions on freedom of expression.

+During the Ahmadinejad presidency between 2005 and 2013, Ahmadinejad was of the opinion that the Larijani brothers were corrupt.
+He asserted in 2013 that Mohammad-Javad Larijani had acquired his farm in Kordan almost for free by using his influence in the government.
+Larijani denied the assertion.

+Larijani said that the 2009 Iranian presidential election protests constituted a coup against the Islamic system.

+Academia

-Additionally Larijani has been the director of Institute for Studies in Theoretical Physics and Mathematics in Tehran.
-Previously, he was a Majlis representative and the director of Majlis Research Center.
-He served as deputy minister of foreign affairs in the 1980s.
+Larijani has been the director of the Institute for Studies in Theoretical Physics and Mathematics in Tehran.
+Previously, he was the director of the Majlis Research Center from 1995 to 2000.